electron/rcedit/README.md

   * Make sure you have gyp is configured in your system.
 If not, clone gyp from https://chromium.googlesource.com/external/gyp
   * Clone the repository
   * Run `gyp rcedit.gyp --depth .`
-  * Build rcedit.sln with Visual Studio
+  * Build rcedit.sln with Visual Studio 2015 or above

 ## Docs